ap--/python-seabreeze/README.md

 [Anaconda](https://www.continuum.io/downloads).
 If you're not using Anaconda yet, start using it now.
 As a scientist, who spent way to much time dealing with stupid computer problems, I urge you to switch all your python development to Anaconda environments.
 It'll save you a lot of time, believe me.
+(for RaspberryPIs I recommend using [Berryconda](https://github.com/jjhelmus/berryconda))

 To install the module run the following in your conda environment.
 This will install the module and the dependencies you need for the cseabreeze backend.